 Is There a Lab Test That Can Diagnose PANS and PANDAS?

-I do recommend specific tests that give us information abouts issues or weaknesses that can be addressed.
+I recommend specific tests that give us information about issues or weaknesses that can be addressed.
 A blood test that checks for strep infection is important because strep may be missed on a swab test and delay treatment.

-What Are The Steps to Diagnosing PANS and PANDAS?
+What are the Steps to Diagnosing PANS and PANDAS?

 Step 1 – Know and evaluate the clinical criteria

 Step 2 – Review the symptoms and history